Black Hat Rust

 Which payment provider are you using?

-Payments on this page are secured by Paddle which handles invoicing with VAT (if applicable).
+The ebook payments are secured by Paddle which handles invoicing with VAT (if applicable).

 Feel free to contact me.